zpok3/Waters-of-Life/Linux-Guide.md

 You can now continue with any post installation steps the Wabbajack list you installed may have mentioned that involve either MO2 or the game.
 And you're done!

 # Steam Guide
 For Steam games you need [SteamTinkerLaunch](https://github.com/sonic2kk/steamtinkerlaunch?tab=readme-ov-file#how-do-i-install-it) installed.
 Set Fallout 3's compatibilty tool to SteamTinkerLaunch and click play.
 Select **MAIN MENU** when the SteamTinkerLaunch window opens.
 Select **GAME MENU** and add a custom command to run the `ModOrganizer.exe` of the installed mod list.
 Make sure **Only custom command** is enabled so that the launcher doesn't open once you close the game and MO2.
+Then scroll down and set **Proton version** to Proton Experimental or latest GE-Proton.
 Next you will need to use the terminal for these next steps:

 You will also need to enable visiblity of dotfiles (if you have the base game instead of GOTY the app id is 22300 instead of 22370):
 ```